lagom/lagom/docs/manual/common/concepts/ComponentTechnologies.md

 * Akka --- Lagom [[Persistence|PersistentEntity]], [[Publish-Subscribe|PubSub]], and [[Cluster|Cluster]] are implemented on top of [Akka](https://akka.io/), Lightbend's toolkit for building concurrent, distributed, and resilient message-driven applications.
 (This is an implementation detail that does not directly concern you when developing simple microservices.
 However, you can call also [[Akka APIs|Akka]] directly.)

   * To scale your microservices out across multiple servers, Lagom provides clustering via [Akka Cluster](https://doc.akka.io/docs/akka/2.6/cluster-usage.html).
   * As described in [[Implementing services|ServiceImplementation]], A Lagom service may be "simple" or "streamed".
 Streaming, asynchronous Lagom services are built on top of [Akka Streams](https://doc.akka.io/docs/akka/2.6/stream/index.html).
   * Akka [Split Brain Resolver](https://doc.akka.io/docs/akka/current/split-brain-resolver.html#split-brain-resolver) handles network failures and system crashes.
+  * Akka [Coordination Lease](https://doc.akka.io/docs/akka/current/coordination.html#lease) is a distributed lock.
+You can, for example, use the [Kubernetes Lease](https://doc.akka.io/docs/akka-enhancements/current/kubernetes-lease.html) for enhanced failure-recovery for Lagom and Akka Cluster apps deployed in Kubernetes.

 * [Lightbend Platform](https://www.lightbend.com/lightbend-platform) subscribers can use additional components to operationalize and production-harden their systems.